Xed-Editor/Xed-Editor/plugin-sdk/README.md

-Donload the xed-editor-sdk.jar.zip from actions then extract it
+Download the xed-editor-sdk.jar.zip from actions then extract it